Is Grokking a Computational Glass Relaxation?: WanD: Eliminating grokking without regularization

 The training results for modular addition task using WanD or AdamW are shown in Figure \ref{fig:WandandAdamW}.
-Both methods have comparable performance, achieving generalization after 2,000 optimization steps.
+Both methods have comparable performance, achieving generalization after $\sim 2,000$ optimization steps.
+WanD has a shorter running time, taking about 50 seconds per 1K steps compared to roughly 72 seconds for AdamW on a single GeForce RTX 4090 GPU.
 During the training process of WanD, the weight norm of the NN parameters continued to increase, eventually reaching about 175, indicating that the NN can generalize at high weight norm.
 This agrees with the work of Kumar et al. \cite{kumar2023grokking} that regularization is not necessary for grokking, but in a more strictly-defined context as we do not scale NN’s output, which could be taken as effectively changing the weight norm.
+We present additional training results for WanD and AdamW in the Appendix \ref{dif_split_fraction} on the same task but eliminating grokking by increasing the training dataset split fraction.